jessecambon/tidygeocoder/README.md

 # geocode the addresses
 lat_longs <- some_addresses %>%
-  geocode(addr, lat = latitude , long = longitude)
+  geocode(addr, method = 'census', lat = latitude , long = longitude)
 ```

 The `geocode()` function attaches latitude and longitude columns to our
 input dataset of addresses.
-Note that this code uses the US Census
-geocoder since the `method` argument is not specified.
-To use other
+The US Census geocoder is used here, but
-geocoder services, you can specify them with the `method` argument.
-See
+other services can be specified with the `method` argument.
+See the
-the `geo()` function documentation for details.
+`geo()` function documentation for details.

 | name                 | addr                                       | latitude |   longitude |
 | :------------------- | :----------------------------------------- | -------: | ----------: |